-3.3.3 Rocketsondes
+3.2.3 Rocketsondes

 Rocketsondes are a more specialized MetAids system.
-Like the dropsondes, they profile the atmosphere during a parachute-controlled descent.
+Like the dropsondes, they are released from rocket that has reached a high altitude and profile the atmosphere during a parachute-controlled descent.
 Rocketsondes may contain the same basic components as radiosondes, but the sensing packages for high altitude measurements may differ from those systems used in the lower parts of the atmosphere.
-Unlike dropsondes, they may employ either radio direction finding or NAVAID/GPS for wind measurement.
-Most rocketsondes are launched to very high altitudes and are typically used in support of space launch operations, see Fig. 3-5.
+Unlike dropsondes, they may employ either radio direction finding or NAVAID/GNSS for wind measurement.
+Most rocketsondes are launched to very high altitudes and are typically used in support of space launch operations.
+See Fig. 3-5.
 Because the deployment of the rocketsondes is expensive, the use of higher quality transmitters is necessary.